shikharka/stocks-app/ReadMe.md

 ## Description:

 This Node Application creates an Express server hosting two APIs.
-It scrapes data from [in.finance.yahoo.com/](https://in.finance.yahoo.com/).
+It scrapes data from [in.finance.yahoo.com/](https://in.finance.yahoo.com/) using cheerio module.

+Other Node modules used:
+>> mongoose: MongoDB Operations

+>> progress: Progress bar (/writeQuotes)

+>> winston: Logging.
+Outputs to [./logs](./logs)

 ### /getQuote